Chock full of texture from chewy oats, flaky coconut and crispy cereal, these Vegan Ranger Cookies are sure to please everyone who gives them a try!

-- Freezing Option: You can also freeze vegan cookies, which is a great option if you’re making a bunch of cookies at one time or meal prepping.
+- Freezer: You can also freeze vegan cookies, which is a great option if you're making a bunch of cookies at one time or meal prepping.
 Simply allow the cookies to cool completely before flash freezing them.
 To flash free, place the cookies in the freezer in a single layer.
 Once chilled and mostly frozen, you can then place them all in a freezer-friendly zip lock bag to be stored in the freezer for 1-2 months.
 To enjoy the cookies, simply remove a few from the freezer the night before and allow them to thaw in the fridge or at room temperature.

 I'd love to know if you give these ranger cookies a try and what you think.
 We are absolutely obsessed with them, so I hope you love them as much as we do!

 If you enjoy them, be sure to leave a 5 star rating by clicking on the stars in the recipe card.
 Then share the recipe with your friends and family!

 - ½ cup vegan butter

 - ½ cup granulated sugar